citp/privacy-policy-historical/e/es/esc/escort-magazine.com.md

 6\.
 Please note that, from time to time, we may transfer your personal data for internal business purposes to locations outside the European Economic Area.
 Please note that in respect of information transmitted to the US, we shall only transmit such information to entities that comply with suitable policies.

 7\.
-We may also disclose your personal information if required to do so by law or if we hold a good faith belief that disclosure is necessary to comply with any applicable law or to defend our own rights or property, or to protect the personal safety of others.
+We may also disclose your personal information if required to do so by law or if we believe that disclosure is necessary to comply with any applicable law or to defend our own rights or property, or to safeguard others.
+This may involve disclosing the information we hold to NUM (National Ugly Mugs) Organisation or to enforcement agencies if we believe that you are using the Site to engage in criminal and/or illegal activity.
+NUM may also choose to disclose this information to law enforcement agencies or other security service to comply with any applicable law or if they believe doing so will safeguard others.

 8\.
 If you have any queries about the Privacy Policy or wish to resume receiving information which you may have previously opted out of receiving, please contact us.